hiai-labs/website/src/content/post/introducing-hiai-protocol.md

 The future of AI is collaborative, transparent, and, above all, human-centered.
 At HiAI Labs, we invite you to be a part of this transformative journey.
 Whether you’re a data annotator, a developer, an advocate, or an individual eager to contribute and thrive in the AI-driven world, there is a place for you in the HiAI ecosystem.
 Join us, and let’s fuel, develop, and harness AI in a way that benefits everyone!

 ## What Comes Next
-Data Engine Beta Testing is coming up on APTOS Testnet!
+Data Engine Beta Testing is coming up on Aptos Testnet.
+With tremendous support from the Aptos ecosystem, we are proud to build HiAI Protocol on Aptos!

 Follow our X, join our discord, and stay tuned!